Patients on new Eli Lilly drug lost 24% of their weight in trials

-(The Hill) — A new Eli Lilly experimental drug has helped patients lose 24 percent of their weight, according to new mid-stage clinical trial results.
+(The Hill) — A new Eli Lilly experimental drug has helped patients lose 24% of their weight, according to new mid-stage clinical trial results.

-The results, released on Monday, followed 338 adults, nearly 52 percent of whom were men, who were obese or overweight and had either received Eli Lilly’s retatrutide injection or a placebo treatment.
+The results, released on Monday, followed 338 adults, nearly 52% of whom were men, who were obese or overweight and had either received Eli Lilly’s retatrutide injection or a placebo treatment.

 Eli Lilly’s retatrutide is a weekly injection that changes the way patients eat, which leads to the patient having a decreased appetite by mimicking certain hormones in the gut, according to CNBC.